vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 She rose.
 The cracks were heard for years, <br>
 vast and mute She rose from Her soles, <br>
 the Gods' gift, the ruin of the souls. <br>
-There on Earth they weeped and shed tears.
+On Earth the folks weeped and shed tears.

 The sky fell on Earth, it was night. <br>
 Some didn't know what hit, all was blurred, <br>
 and they were gone with out a word. <br>
-There She was queen with out a fight.
+There She was, queen with out a fight.

 He sat and asked and prayed and thought: <br>
 "She is my drug, She is my light, <br>